About Kiteframe

 He has led and hardened production systems at organizations including Red Hat, Avant, and ClearSpend.
 That background shapes the work here: treat recurring friction as a system to read earlier, not just a people problem to sort later.

-This is practical team-friction work: support without diagnosis, better signal interpretation, and clearer operating agreements under load.
+This is practical team-friction work: support without diagnosis, better reading of what is happening, and clearer working agreements under pressure.

 Jim's talk, What If the Quietest Person is the Smartest in the Room?, is a public entry point into the same concern behind this work: teams often miss meaningful signals until the story gets personal or expensive.

-It is useful background if you want a clearer feel for the structural lens behind Kiteframe.
+It is useful background if you want a clearer feel for the structural lens behind Kiteframe, especially around autism, ADHD, literal communication, and how better team defaults can help more people than the first visible edge case.

-Kiteframe's workshop and consult work comes out of repeated observation of how communication friction becomes rework, escalation, manager overload, and sometimes regrettable loss under real delivery pressure.
+Kiteframe's workshop and consult work comes out of repeated observation of how communication friction becomes rework, escalation, manager overload, and sometimes preventable loss under real delivery pressure.

 The aim is not abstract team uplift.
-It is earlier interpretation, safer first moves, and clearer operating agreements while the cost of correction is still manageable.
+It is earlier understanding, safer first moves, and clearer working agreements while the cost of correction is still manageable.

 A short note is enough to start.
-The paid consult is the first working session used to clarify what the workshop needs to solve and whether the case is best handled as a one-team workshop, targeted manager follow-through, or a paired intervention.
+The paid consult is the first working session used to understand one live case and clarify whether the next step should stay focused or expand to a broader workshop.